linrunner/tlp-doc/settings/processor.rst

 .. rubric:: acpi-cpufreq

-Older AMD/Intel CPUs and other vendors do not support change of driver mode.
+This driver for older AMD/Intel CPUs and other vendors does not support changing the operating mode.

 .. _set-cpu-scaling-governor: